Subspace configurations and low degree points on curves: Introduction

 In Section \ref{sec:subspace-configurations} we enrich the linear systems $|nD|$ with additional discrete-geometric structure of a configuration of multisecant subspaces to $X$.
 The main properties of this structure are summarized in Section \ref{sec:construction-summary}.
 As an application, we prove Theorem \ref{genus-bound}.

-In Section \ref{sec:Debarre-Fahlaoui} we use subspace configruations to relate geometry of special linear systems to the construction of Debarre-Fahlaoui; in particular we prove most of Theorem \ref{main-finer}.
+In Section \ref{sec:Debarre-Fahlaoui} we use subspace configruations to relate geometry of special linear systems to the construction of Debarre--Fahlaoui; in particular we prove most of Theorem \ref{main-finer}.

 In Section \ref{sec:Applications} we collect geometric corollaries of the results obtained so far.
-We prove Theorem \ref{thms:intro-special-curves}, finish the proof of Theorem \ref{main-finer}, and summarize what we know about curves with arithmetic irrationality at most $5$ to prove Theorem \ref{main-low-degrees}.
+We prove Theorem \ref{thms:intro-special-curves}, finish the proof of Theorem \ref{main-finer}, and summarize what we know about curves with minimum density degree at most $5$ to prove Theorem \ref{main-low-degrees}.

-In Section \ref{sec:questions} we collect some open questions on the geometry of curves with $\airr_k X = d$.
+In Section \ref{sec:questions} we collect some open questions on the geometry of curves with $\min(\dendegs(X/k)) = d$.